tadasant/tadasant/src/pages/blog/how-i-funnelled-my-way-into-9-offers-from-sf-tech-startups/index.md

 ---
-title: "How I Funnelled My Way Into 9 Offers From SF’s Hottest Tech Startups"
+title: "Funnelling My Way Into 9 Offers From SF’s Hottest Tech Startups"
-date: "2019-05-07"
+date: "2019-05-10"
 description: "An inside look into a set of tactics you might be able to leverage to supercharge your next software engineering job search."
 coverphoto: _cover-photo.png
 ---